Search Space Contraction in Canonical Labeling of Graphs: Introduction

-Our aim is to propose a new approach in connection with three primary issues of the individualiza-tion-refinement paradigm for canonical labeling of graphs: the size and depth of the search tree, the refinement procedure, the selector of the next individualization step.
+\cancella{ of the individualization-refinement paradigm for canonical labeling of graphs: the size and depth of the search tree, the refinement procedure, the selector of the next individualization step.
 We suggest a different structure for the refinement procedure, which will be called \emph{multi-refinement}, whose corresponding invariant is not based on local properties of vertices of the graph (such as adjacencies, incident cliques and others): two vertices will be considered equivalent (and therefore assigned to the same color class) when their individualizations induce (after refinement) equivalent partitions.
 This enables to reduce the depth of the search tree, obtaining finer partitions, and authorizes new criteria for selecting the color class of the next individualized vertices, in our case the one producing the partition with maximal size.

 Our multi-refinement is computationally much heavier than usual refinement.
 In the worst case, we could be losing a factor of $n$ (the number of vertices of the considered graph) in time, when the refinements of all vertex individualizations are needed to produce the multi-refinement.
 However, from one hand some techniques will be introduced in order to manage the required refinements without computing them completely, including the use of information coming from the automorphism group of the graph and a new representation of the whole refinement process.
 From the other hand, multi-refinement naturally suggests its parallel execution, though this is outside the scope of the present paper.